jmvlangen/three_fourth_powers_code/README.md

   specified in _src/modular\_forms/newform wrapper.sage_.

-* **generate\_nfs.m** A magma script that will compute the newforms used in the paper and save them to the files used by _computations.rst_.
+* **generate\_nfs.m** A magma script that will compute the newforms used in the paper and save them to the files used by _calculations.rst_.

 * **README.md** This file